 To the indignation of many, the storming of the Capitol building has seen a Trump supporter bring the Confederate flag into the building, taking it deeper than it has ever gone in the Civil War.
 This symbol has meaning, but a major contention is what the meaning is.
 Advocates claim it means Southern pride with no negative racist connotations.
 Opponents claim it represents slavery and racism.
 Political scientists today have run studies finding the above two meanings as being predominant (Huffmon et al. 2017).
 I criticize one theory of meaning to flags and endorse my own view of it.

 Schedler (1998) relies heavily on the original historical intentions involved when one adopts or raises the Confederate flag in a particular case.
 The flag’s meaning is dependent on the original semantic intentions of those who put up the flag in a scenario at a dubbing ceremony.
-He says that a symbol has meaning if and only if those originally responsible for displaying intended S to have M.
+He says that a symbol S has meaning M if and only if those originally responsible for displaying S intended S to have M.

 For Schedler, when states like Georgia incorporated the Confederate flag into their state flag, the original intention was as a racist backlash to stand against the Civil Rights Movement.
 Therefore, those representations do have a racist meaning, and they should have never been established as state symbols.
 However, states like Mississippi incorporated the Confederate flag into their state flag in the 19th century before the Civil Rights Movement.
 Schedler claims that these original semantic intentions were not racist but were about nonracist aspects of the Confederacy, such as of state rights, agrarianism, and an honor culture.
 Hence, the relevant flags aren’t racist.